NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

 Follow the technical description above (link) and check that the correct links are being set up at each stage.

 When you think that you have the scheme working, take a look the output dump from a cycle when OR is active to ensure that the correct ozone ancil is being read in by the model.
 The ozone at heights ~10000 should look like the image below.
+(For PI runs it may be around height ~9000.)
 There should be some horizontal banding added in by the OR; if there's no banding, then something's gone wrong somewhere.

 ![Ozone at ~ 10,000 after redistribution]({{site.urlimg}}ozone_redist.png)